![]() | British Insects: the Families of Hemiptera | |

 Salient features of adults.
 Terrestrial.

 Phytophagous (including one root-sucking burrower).
 Tiny to small; 3–9 mm long; fliers; emitting repugnatorial liquid as a defence reaction (?); relatively stout bodied.
 Head non-linear.
 Rostrum clearly separated ventrally from the prosternum by a sclerotized gula.
 Antennae longer than the head, readily visible from above; 5 segmented; non-aristate.
-Scutellum very large.
+Scutellum very large (but falling well short of the end of the abdomen).
 Metathorax with a scent-gland opening, comprising a funnel surrounded by a dull patch of elaborately sculptured cuticle, visible laterally on either side.
 Fore-wings well developed; in the resting insect lying more or less flat over the abdomen; differentiated into a basally thickened and a distally membranous region; with a clavus.
 Tarsi 3 segmented.
 Pulvilli present.
+The abdominal tergites with 6 visible connexivia (according to Imms).
 The abdomen without ventral silvery pubescence.

 Taxonomy.
 Suborder Heteroptera; Pentatomoidea.